Degree of ionization: Chemistry usage

 The degree of dissociation α (also known as degree of ionization), is a way of representing the strength of an acid.
 It is defined as the ratio of the number of ionized molecules and the number of molecules dissolved in water.
 It can be represented as a decimal number or as a percentage.
 One can classify strong acids as those having ionization degrees above 30%, weak acids as those with α below 30%, and the rest as moderate acids, at a specified molar concentration.

 Physics usage

-In plasma, the degree of ionization $\alpha$ refers to the proportion of neutral particles that are ionized:
+In plasma physics, the degree of ionization $\alpha$ refers to the proportion of neutral particles that are ionized:

 where $n_i$ is the ion density and $n_n$ the neutral density (in particles per cubic meter).
 It is a dimensionless number, sometimes expressed as a percentage.

+The terms fractional ionization and ionization fraction are also used to describe either the proportion of neutral particles that are ionized or the proportion of free electrons.

 When referred to an atom, "fully ionized" means that there are no bound electrons left, resulting in a bare nucleus.

 A particular case of fully ionized gases are very hot thermonuclear plasmas, such as plasmas artificially produced in nuclear explosions or naturally formed in the Sun and all stars in the universe.
 Regular stars largely contain hydrogen and helium that are fully ionized into protons (H+) and alpha-particles (He2+).